↓ Skip to Main Content

 Gary Stager’s Approach to Teaching Programming Masterclass Video & Resources

-By Gary Stager Posted on June 21, 2020 Posted in professional learning, resources, video, webinar Tagged with coding, computing, constructionism, Cynthia solomon, edtech, gary stager, logo, Lynx, mathematics education, pbl, programming, project-based learning, school reform, scratch, seymour papert, snap!, Turtle Art
+Gary Stager Jun 21, 2020 Tagged with coding, computing, constructionism, Cynthia solomon, edtech, gary stager, logo, Lynx, mathematics education, pbl, programming, project-based learning, school reform, scratch, seymour papert, snap!, Turtle Art

 On June 18th, Dr. Gary Stager led an online masterclass, “Gary Stager’s Approach to Teaching Programming.”
 Below is video of the masterclass and resources related to the session.
-Subscribe to learn about upcoming events Articles mentioned during the masterclass What’s …
+Articles mentioned during the masterclass What’s Your Hurry?
+A Modest Proposal (using …

 Program your Own Gameboy!

-By Gary Stager Posted on November 14, 2019 Posted in articles, getting started, Invent to Learn Guides, professional learning, projects, recommendations, resources, reviews Tagged with block programming, coding, constructionism, csweek, Cynthia solomon, DIY, electronics, engineering, game design, gaming, hour of code, invent to learn, logo, makecode, maker movement, physical computing, programming, robotics, seymour papert, STEAM, STEM
+Gary Stager Nov 14, 2019 Tagged with block programming, coding, constructionism, csweek, Cynthia solomon, DIY, electronics, engineering, game design, gaming, hour of code, invent to learn, logo, makecode, maker movement, physical computing, programming, robotics, seymour papert, STEAM, STEM

 In 1971, Seymour Papert and Cynthia Solomon authored a prescient paper, Twenty Things to Do with a Computer.
 The ways in which my friends suggested using computers as intellectual laboratories and vehicles for self expression remain sadly elusive in too …